jerinja/jerinja/README.md

+###

+Hello , I am Jerin Jacob

-### Hi there👋;Myself Jerin Jacob.I am a civil engineering student and i am exited  to explore programming world also...
+I am a civil engineering student

+I am pursuing my B.Tech degree in civil engineering at SJCET Palai..I am a tech enthusiast aspiring to learn a lot in the field of civil engineering.Also i had basic skills in cyber security,Ethical hacking,Web developing and Arduino Projects
 <!--
 **jerinja/jerinja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.